Monotonic Representations of Outerplanar Graphs as Edge Intersection Graphs of Paths on a Grid: The (monotonic) bend number of cacti

+In this section we show that every cactus belongs to $B_1$ by demonstrating that \autoref{alg: b1m cactus} constructs a $B_1^m$-EPG representation of an arbitrary cactus.

-\begin{theorem} Every cactus is in $B_{1}^{m}$. \end{theorem} \begin{proof} The result is proven by showing that \autoref{alg: b1m cactus} correctly constructs a $B_1^m$-EPG representation for an arbitrary input cactus $G$.
-Whenever the algorithm selects a green vertex $v$ (line \ref{select}), we refer to the execution of lines \ref{begin:explore}-\ref{end:explore} as the \emph{exploration of $v$}.
-Note that during the algorithm each vertex has a color $col(v)$.
-A vertex $v$ is gray if the path $P_v$ has not been constructed yet.
-A vertex $v$ turns green as soon as the grid path $P_v$ representing $v$ in the $B_1^m$-EPG representation has been constructed.
-Finally the vertex is colored red as soon as all paths corresponding to vertices in $\cup_{i=0}^{k_v}C_i(v)$ have been constructed. $C_i(v)$, $1\leqslant i \leqslant k_v$, $k_v\in \nz$, are all cycles containing $v$ and including only gray vertices besides $v$. $C_0(v)$ consists of all neighbors of $v$ which are still gray and are not contained in any of the above cycles $C_i(v)$, $1\leqslant i \leqslant k_v$.
-The algorithm terminates when all green vertices have turned red, hence the algorithm is finite because there are only finitely many vertices in $G$.
+\begin{theoremMy} Every cactus is in $B_{1}^{m}$. \end{theoremMy} \begin{proof} We show that \autoref{alg: b1m cactus} correctly constructs a $B_1^m$-EPG representation for an arbitrary input cactus $G$.
+Note that during the algorithm each vertex has a color $col(v)$ and that the colors of the vertices change during the algorithm.
+At the beginning all vertices are colored gray.
+A vertex $v$ is gray iff the corresponding grid path $P_v$ has not been constructed yet.
+A vertex~$v$ turns green as soon as $P_v$ has been constructed.
+Finally, $v$ is colored red as soon as the paths corresponding to all neighbors of $v$ have been constructed in the $B_1^m$-EPG representation.

+Essentially the algorithm consists of a while loop which is repeated as long as there exist green vertices.
+After selecting a green vertex $v$ (line~\ref{select}), the algorithm \emph{explores} $v$ in the lines \ref{begin:explore}-\ref{end:explore}.
+Then, after the exploration, $v$ turns red in line \ref{end:explore}.
+The algorithm terminates when all green vertices have turned red, hence after repeating the while loop $|V|$ times.

-Furthermore whenever a path $P_v$ is constructed, also a free region $\mathcal{R}_v$ is indicated, in which a part of one of the two segments of $P_v$ is contained and in which no other paths have been constructed yet.
+Notice that whenever a path $P_v$ is constructed, also a free region $\mathcal{R}_v$ is indicated, in which a part of one of the two segments of $P_v$ is contained and in which no other paths have been constructed yet.